aquasecurity/defsec/avd_docs/digitalocean/compute/AVD-DIG-0005/docs.md

-Upgrading a Kubernetes cluster can affect availability of your cluster.
-By enabling surge upgrades, loads will temporarily be moved onto new nodes while upgrading existing nodes.
-Please note constraints on the droplet limit described in the documentation.
+While upgrading your cluster, workloads will temporarily be moved to new nodes.
+A small cost will follow, but as a bonus, you won't experience downtime.

+### Impact
+Upgrades may influence availability of your Kubernetes cluster

 <!-- DO NOT CHANGE -->
 {{ remediationActions }}

 ### Links
 - https://docs.digitalocean.com/products/kubernetes/how-to/upgrade-cluster/#surge-upgrades